 - If you have just installed an accessory or are beginning a period of work, test it by letting it spin for one minute before applying it to the workpiece.
-Out-of-balance or damaged accessories can mar workpiece, damage the tool, and cause stress that may cause accessory failure. - Use a clamp, vise or other practical means to hold your work, freeing both hands to control the tool. - Hold tool securely with both hands. - 4.
-Start the tool. - Allow accessory to come to full speed before beginning work. - Control pressure and surface contact between accessory and workpiece.
-Too much pressure slows speed.
+Out-of-balance or damaged accessories can mar workpiece, damage the tool, and cause stress that may cause accessory failure. - Use a clamp, vise or other practical means to hold your work, freeing both hands to control the tool. - 3.
+Hold tool securely with both hands. - Start the tool.
+Note: If the battery is inserted when the tool switch is in the "ON" position, the tool will not run.
+Turn the tool off, then back on to begin work. - Allow accessory to come to full speed before beginning work. - Control pressure and surface contact between accessory and workpiece.
+Too much pressure slows speed. - When finished, turn off the tool and make sure it comes to a complete stop before laying it down.